 They're most likely to have an error because a credit provider didn't give them that information, or there was an administrative error in recording your financial history.

 Some argue that it should be the role of the credit reference agency to chase up banks and other credit providers for your information, rather than consumers having to file a complaint and get the error fixed.

 Unfortunately, this practice is unlikely to change so it is vital that consumers check their credit report thoroughly and proactively work to fix any errors they find.

-In short, it is not exactly the fault of the credit reference agency for recording an error in your financial history but doubts remain over the credit scoring industry's willingness to get every single consumer's information absolutely correct.
+In short, it's not exactly the fault of the credit reference agency for recording an error in your financial history, but doubts remain over the credit scoring industry's willingness to get every single consumer's information absolutely correct.